dfilatov/jspath/readme.md

   * if operand is array (as you remember result of applying subpath also array):
     * if length of array greater than zero, result will be true
     * else result will be false
-  * Casting with double NOT (!!) javascript operator uses in any other cases.
+  * Casting with double NOT (!!) javascript operator used in any other cases.

 ####Arithmetic operators####